CS50Spring2023/nuggets2-binary-brigade/DESIGN.md

 ## Player

+The player data structure will hold the information pertaining to a player.
+This will include the player's port, letter, location, and amount of gold.

 ### Functional decomposition

 - `updateVisibility` Uses current coordinates and layout of the grid to determine which points should be visible or not.
 - `newPlayer` taken in name, coordinate, and gold level as input creates a new player struct to be used by other moduals and server.
 Returns a pointer to a new player
+- `deletePlayer` Frees the memory associated with the player and removes it from the game.

 ### Pseudo code for logic/algorithmic flow

-newPlayer
+`newPlayer`

-- Take in inputs and validates them
+    Take in inputs and validates them
-- Create a new player using and returns a pointer to new player
+    Create a new player using and returns a pointer to new player

-updateVisibility
+`updateVisibility`

-- Take in a pointer to a player and their current coordinate
-- Updates the visibility of the player
+    Take in a pointer to a player and their current coordinate Updates the visibility of the player

 ### Major data structures